 While many travellers come to visit the country’s most famous site, the ruins of Machu Picchu, the real Peru lies within its warm, proud inhabitants – many of whom can trace their bloodlines back to the Incas.
+What you might not expect is the foodie bonanza found in Lima or the adventures that await you in the ancient capital of Cusco.
 Whether you’re exploring the cobbled streets of Arequipa, bobbing on the floating islands of Lake Titicaca or uncovering mummies in Nazca, our Peru tours will have you feeling like a modern-day Indiana Jones.
 Just don’t forget to pack your fedora.

 |Departing||Trip name||Days||From USD|